heschmat/aws-eks-deployment-experiments/README.md

-# Deploying a Sample Application to Amazon EKS
+# EKS Playground: Tetris, Mario, and 2048 Walk into a Cluster...

 ![Classic Games on the Cloud](assets/games-eks.png)